LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 The author seems to acknowledge this fact earlier and forget later, again made me wonder whether some part of the post is "borrowed" from elsewhere.

+> rudimentary concurrency support

+C# is the language that makes the async/await paradigm populer.

+> In C#, all references are nullable.

+Except that there are [nullable-references](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) support and references can be made not-null by default.

 ## Python
 > Language family: C